gustavooferreira/news-app-docs/SETUP_GUIDE.md

 |  1  | BBC News |
 |  2  | Sky News |

-id is a Primary key.

 Table `categories`:

 | id  | name       |
 | :-: | ---------- |
 |  1  | UK         |
 |  2  | Technology |

-id is a Primary key.